The Power of Perception: Unlocking the Mind’s Lens

 1. Sensory Thresholds

-Sensory thresholds refer to the amount of sensory stimulation required for us to perceive a stimulus.
+Sensory thresholds refer to the minimum amount of sensory stimulation required for us to perceive a stimulus.
 Each sensory system has its own threshold, meaning that some stimuli may be too weak for us to detect.
 For example, in hearing, the threshold is the quietest sound we can hear, while in vision, it is the faintest light we can see.
 Our perception can vary depending on these thresholds, as some individuals may have heightened sensitivity to certain stimuli, while others may have decreased sensitivity.

 2. Attention